 The following material can be useful to the participants:

-The HOPE Agora 2018 takes place at Quality Hotel Globe in Stockholm on 3-5 June 2018.
-The focus of the conference will be on patient participation as a tool for improving healthcare.
-The participants on the exchange programme will report back and discuss the results of their stay abroad.
-In addition, some invited speakers will also give their perspectives on the topic.
+The HOPE Agora 2018 took place at Quality Hotel Globe in Stockholm on 3-5 June 2018.
+The focus of the conference was on patient participation as a tool for improving healthcare.
+The participants on the exchange programme reported back and discussed the results of their stay abroad.
+In addition, some invited speakers also gave their perspectives on the topic.

-All events will take place at Quality Hotel Globe, except for the dinner on Monday 4th June that will be served at Fotografiska.
+All events took place at Quality Hotel Globe, except for the dinner on Monday 4th June that was be served at Fotografiska.

-The conference including the World Café takes place in the meeting room Stjärnrummet (floor 11).
+The conference including the World Café took place in the meeting room Stjärnrummet (floor 11).

 Sunday 3 June